wdahl/ParallelMatrixMult/README.md

 ```

 ## Part_3.c
-Parellel implementation of matrix multiplication
+Parellel implementation to find the distrobution for each number from 1 to 10 in a matrix

 Run:
 ```bash